etwk/blog/content/lists/books.md

 - Gloria Steinem
 	- [ ] My Life on the Road #must
 	- [ ] The Truth Will Set You Free, But First It Will Piss You Off!: Thoughts on Life, Love, and Rebellion #must
-- [ ] 50 Years of Ms.: The Best of the Pathfinding Magazine That Ignited a Revolution #must
+- [ ] 50 Years of Ms.: The Best of the Pathfinding Magazine That Ignited a Revolution
+- [ ] Bananas, Beaches and Bases: Making Feminist Sense of International Politics
+- Fatima Mernissi
+	- [ ] Dreams of Trespass: Tales of a Harem Girlhood
+	- [ ] The Veil And The Male Elite: A Feminist Interpretation Of Women's Rights In Islam
+- [ ] White Tears/Brown Scars: How White Feminism Betrays Women of Color
+- [ ] When God Was a Woman (Merlin Stone) #must #history
+- [ ] The Creation of Patriarchy (Gerda Lerner) #history
+- [ ] We Are Not Born Submissive: How Patriarchy Shapes Women's Lives
+- [ ] Woman at Point Zero #fiction
+- [ ] The Living Goddesses (Marija Gimbutas)
+- [ ] The Feminine Mystique (Betty Friedan) #must
+- [ ] The Handmaid’s Tale #fiction
+- [ ] Against White Feminism: Notes on Disruption
 ## Religion
 - [ ] Conversations With God (Neale Donald Walsch)